CoFlows/CoFlows-CE/README.md

 # CoFlows - Containerized Polyglot Runtime (Interop)

+_We are actively looking for contributors and feedback_

 **CoFlows CE (Community Edition)** helps developers create Web APIs and data-centric workflows in various languages including **Python, Java, Scala, C#, F#, VB and Javascript**.
 These workflows require the management of multiple facets that can be daunting for many coders. **CoFlows CE** aims to manage many of these facets including:
 * OpenAPI - Automatic generation of [OpenAPI specifications](https://www.openapis.org)
 * Agents - Scheduled [Cron](https://www.freeformatter.com/cron-expression-generator-quartz.html) and Asynchronous workflows